azureossd/azureossd.github.io/_posts/2023-05-26-Using-WebDeploy-OnLinuxAppServices.md

 For Linux App Services, normally it is recommend to use [zip deploy](https://learn.microsoft.com/en-us/azure/app-service/deploy-zip?tabs=cli) for most deployment cases.
 If your team is just deploying for the first time we recommend you stick with this method.

-However Web Deploy is supported for Linux App Service, in certain[link] scenarios this can be useful.
+However Web Deploy is supported for Linux App Service, in certain [scenarios](#sample-scenarios) this can be useful.

 For this tutorial we are using a .Net Core 6 application, deploying from Visual Studio 2022